 Ygrec - First debuted in 1959 and was made intermittently until 2004, when production commenced annually.

 What is the method of harvesting in Sauternes called?

 tries - multiple hand-harvested passes through the vineyards - very expensive.

 Sauternes is situated at the confluence of which two rivers?
+Why does this matter?